Education & Background

 Initially trained as a classical violinist, my current passions include Southern Old-Time, Irish, French-Canadian Fiddle music and Klezmer.
 In June 2011, I became the first teacher in Washington State to be certified in the Mark O'Connor Violin Method, a developmental curriculum of American folk music for students of all levels.
 A frequent studio recording musician, I also perform locally and tour regionally with various ensembles please visit the "Music" section for more information.

 In my lessons I offer personalized instruction according to the needs and desires of the student.
 My teaching philosophy centers around the idea that traditional violin-based folk music ("fiddle") can be used as a tool to learn and refine the techniques required to play the violin.

 I believe learning to play the violin can be a rewarding, intuitive and maintainable experience for a person of any age, and that no prior musical experience is necessary.
-I welcome beginning and intermediate students of all ages at my studio in downtown Olympia.
+I welcome beginning and intermediate students at my studio in downtown Olympia.
 I am also available as a coach for students of orchestra and string ensembles.

 My teaching methods include: The Mark O'Connor Violin Method, Playing by Ear, Reading Music, Suzuki Method, Improvisation Techniques.
 I hold a degree in Pedagogy: Education and Teaching Methods, from the Evergreen State College (2003).